mecha-cms/x.panel/README.md

  - [x] Added `stack` and `stacks` type.
  - [x] Added `toggle` option for `tab` and `tabs`.
  - [x] Moved `_.alert()`, `_.confirm()`, and `_.prompt()` to the `_.dialog` namespace.
 In the future, users should be able to set custom dialog window via `_.dialog()`.
+ - [x] Moved the default skin to a separate extension.

 ### 2.7.2